NayanBramhane/JobHunt/README.md

 # JobHunt

 **JobHunt** is a job application platform that connects job seekers with potential employers.
-It provides functionalities for user registration, login, profile management, job postings, and applications.
+It provides functionalities for user registration, login, profile management, job postings and applications.
 This project consists of two main parts: the **Backend** (API) and the **Frontend** (User Interface).

 You can access the deployed frontend here: [JobHunt](https://job-hunt-nayan.vercel.app)